Gamer-Kold/gamer-kold.github.io/content/blog/koldinium.md

 was probably because Kold was infectious.
 Kold became my email, my gamer tag, and most importantly for this story: my discord.

+Discord was the first time _other_ people called me Kold, instead of just me calling myself that.
+Discord has had a huge effect on me growing up, both positive and negative (but that's a story for another time).
+So suffice to say, it very quickly solidified into an _actual_ name.
+Fallbill lasted a year at best, Tenderdragon maybe a couple months, Kold has lasted as a consistent identity for me for the last _8 years_.
+If you called me on the street by the name "Kold", I'd probably turn around to look at you.